-A potential qualifier must score a combined plus score in all games he/she played in a qualifying event (i.e. byes do not affect this) with minimum participation of 3 played games in the event (again byes do not count for this).
-Bye points may count toward total tournament points for deciding the highest scoring player in an event, but a player must meet these two minimums without byes to be considered eligible for qualification.
+A potential qualifier must score either a combined plus score (or an even score with post-tournament gain of rating) in all games he/she played in a qualifying event (i.e. byes do not affect this) with minimum participation of 3 played games in the event (again byes do not count for this).
+Bye points may count toward total tournament points for deciding the highest scoring player in an event, but a player must meet these requirements without byes to be considered eligible for qualification.
 If no such player meets these criteria from a qualifying event (that hasn't already qualified from a prior event), then that qualifying tournament's position will be replaced with an “At Large Committee Invitation” position.

 Any ties in qualifying for a position from an event are to be resolved by highest established rating (taken to floating points if necessary) from the most current rating supplement at the conclusion of the qualifying event.
 An established rating always wins in a tie-break over a provisional rating regardless of if the player with the provisional rating is higher rated.
 Note: that the established current rating supplement is used for tie-break purposes, not the post-event ratings.
 If a player loses out on qualification via this tie-break (and fails to qualify from any future event), then if an “At Large Committee Invitation” position results from any qualifying event, this player will be strongly considered for that vacant position.
 (Though it is not guaranteed to be given to that player, so a player who loses out on tie-break is strongly encouraged to try and qualify via another event).